turingschool/mod-0-curriculum/session2/index.md

 - To those of you asking questions in the public Slack channel, keep it up!
 This is a *win-win-win* for everybody.

 ### Follow-Ups

 - We'll stay on the call at the end of today's session for any Qs that are not addressed during the lesson.
+- You'll receive feedback on homework from either Mason or David.
+Check your homework gists!

 ### Today's Goals